AMD-OSX/AMD_Vanilla/README.md

 # Read Me First!

-### Latest Released Clover 5144 adds *ProvideCurrentCpuInfo* , this quirk allows to AMD users to skip some old Kernel Patches:
+### Latest Released Clover 5144 adds `ProvideCurrentCpuInfo`, this quirk allows to AMD users to skip some old kernel patches:
--algrey - cpu_topology_sort -disable _x86_validate_topology
+-`algrey - cpu_topology_sort -disable _x86_validate_topology`

--algrey - Get DID and VID from MSR - 10.13/10.14/10.15/11.0/12.0
+-`algrey - Get DID and VID from MSR - 10.13/10.14/10.15/11.0/12.0`

--algrey - Remove Penryn check to execute default case
+-`algrey - Remove Penryn check to execute default case`

-Some old FX CPU could have need to use old *algrey - cpu_topology_sort -disable _x86_validate_topology*
+Some old FX CPUs may need to use the old `algrey - cpu_topology_sort -disable _x86_validate_topology` patch.

-In patches plist all these 3 patches are now disabled
+All three of these patches are now disabled in the `patches.plist` file.

-Use ProvideCurrentCpuInfo and if it does not works for you , enable only *algrey - cpu_topology_sort -disable _x86_validate_topology*
+If `ProvideCurrentCpuInfo` does not work for you , enable only `algrey - cpu_topology_sort -disable _x86_validate_topology`.

-### Resize bar bios Option (C.A.M in some x299 bios) is now supported in Clover Bootloader, use it from master, commit b624e4d1e.
+### Resizable BAR BIOS option (S.A.M. in some X299 bios) is now supported in the Clover bootloader, use it from master commit `b624e4d1e`.

 Patches are now universal across 15h, 16h, 17h and 19h.

-### Do not use the Clover Configurator Application.
-It will remove sections from the kernel patches breaking them!
+### Do not use the Clover Configurator application.
+It will remove sections from the kernel patches, which will break them!

 Core Count patch needs to be modified to boot your system.
 Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.